camel-tooling/camel-lsp-client-vscode/Readme.md

 ![Diagnostic for XML DSL](./images/diagnostic.png "Diagnostic for XML DSL")

-You can find more detailed information about Apache Camel supported features at Language Server [GitHub page](https://github.com/camel-tooling/camel-language-server#features).
+For detailed information about Apache Camel supported features, see the [Language Server GitHub page](https://github.com/camel-tooling/camel-language-server#features).

 ## Contact Us
-If you run into any issues or have suggestions, please file [issues and suggestions on GitHub](https://github.com/camel-tooling/camel-lsp-client-vscode/issues).
+If you run into an issue or have a suggestion, you can contact us by [creating a new issue on GitHub](https://github.com/camel-tooling/camel-lsp-client-vscode/issues).

 ## How to install
-The Camel LSP Extension is available from the VSCode Marketplace at https://marketplace.visualstudio.com/items?itemName=camel-tooling.vscode-apache-camel.
+You can download this Camel LSP Extension from the Visual Studio Code Marketplace at https://marketplace.visualstudio.com/items?itemName=camel-tooling.vscode-apache-camel.

-* Install VS Code
-* Open Extensions View (Ctrl+Shift+X)
+After you install VS Code, follow these steps:
+.
+In VS Code, select *View > Extensions*.
-* Search for "Camel"
+.
+Search for *Camel*.
-* Select the "Language Support for Apache Camel" entry and click Install
+.
+Select the *Language Support for Apache Camel* option and then click *Install*.

-* Enjoy!
+## Prerequisites for using this extension

+After you install the Language Support for Apache Camel extension, you can access its features as follows:

+For XML DSL:
+* You use an `.xml` file extension.
+* You specify the Camel namespace http://camel.apache.org/schema/blueprint or http://camel.apache.org/schema/spring for the Camel element.

+For Java DSL:
+* You use a `.java` file extension.
+* You specify Camel (usually from an imported package) with `from` or `to` and a string without a space.
+The string cannot be a variable.
+For example, `from("xxx")` works but `from( "xxx")` and `from(aVariable)` do not work.